SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/03-Clustered-And-Non-Clustered-Indeces.md

 # Indices

-Before you start learning about anything on indexing, it is imperative that you understand how data is organized physically inside of files.
+Before we start learning about anything on indexing, you must understand how data is organized physically inside of files.

 The organizations can be divided into two types: